 Normally, to be judged as satisfactory, the report must score at least 40%.
+Appendix I contains information on the criteria used for assessment.

 Introduction to Modelling of Materials Module

 Assessment will be through a combined report of 2000-3000 words on two mini-projects, which will be marked out of a maximum of 50 marks.
 Three copies of the report must be handed in to the Deputy Administrator (Academic) by noon on Tuesday of week 3 of Hilary Term.